kevinolega/callcentertrainingtips/_posts/2019-05-06-employment-checklist.md

 I recommend getting a job offer before worrying about this.

-I often save about Php 3,000 extra on top of my job hunting expenses to pay for requirements so I don't get pressed for money whenever I need to switch.
+I often save about Php 3,000 extra on top of my job-hunting expenses to pay for requirements so I don't get pressed for money whenever I need to switch.

 If you're looking for required skills in getting hired in a call center please visit this link.

 Often you'll be asked to undergo pre-employment medical examinations and the good call center companies will cover the expenses.

-You will also need secure your Philhealth MDR as well.
+You will also need to secure your Philhealth MDR as well.

 Requirements vary from company to company however these are the common minimum requirements.